inmanta/examples/lsm-srlinux/README.md

 Clicking on the button will:

--   Pull the code from the git repository to the container, when applicable;
+-   Download all required code onto the orchestrator;
--   The orchestrator will then install the project;
+-   Install the project;
--   Lastly, the orchestrator will export the orchestration models.
+-   Export the service entity bindings to the service catalog.

 After executing these commands, the `interface-ip-assignment` service will appear in the service catalog of the Inmanta web-console as shown